GhadaElfeki77/Data-Analytics-Portfolio/README.md

 # About Me

-I am a Data Analyst with a background in Molecular Biologyز My expertise includes transforming raw data into meaningful insights through data analysis, visualization, and reporting.
+I am a Data Analyst with a background in Molecular Biology, My expertise includes transforming raw data into meaningful insights through data analysis, visualization, and reporting.

 ### Technical Skills